All Products

 cat ~/cachefs-password | gocryptfs -init cipher

-# mount to plain
+# Mount to plain.

 cat ~/cachefs-password | gocryptfs cipher plain

-# move AI model to ~/mount/plain
+# Move the AI model to ~/mount/plain.

 cp -r ${PLAINTEXT_MODEL_PATH}/. ~/mount/plain